hbjydev/linkd/README.md

 # linkd
-A GraphQL URL shortener written in TypeScript
+A small URL shortener written in TypeScript